Doug Duncan Sensei’s AGM address during Clear Sky’s 10th Anniversary Celebrations, August 2015:

 Future of Dharma

 Freedom needs to be uncovered from under layers of behaviors and habits that rest on top of conditioning.
 Conditioning hides the ‘unbearable hurt’.
 The unbearable hurt is rooted in separation and dependency.
 Freedom is the recognition that acknowledging these feelings is a necessary step in our surrender.
 Surrender requires training; as we need to develop the core realization at the center of our being, that our ‘aloneness’, is an illusion of our cruel taskmaster –the self.
 One theory says it takes 10,000 hours of training to get good at anything.
 Historically this training was acquired in monasteries or in a yogic relationship over years of living with a teacher.
 Almost no one is doing this anymore.
 We have a generation or three of untrained spiritual seekers who wonder why the results are elusive.
 This is why.
-Lets be clear training is not just sitting around listening or talking dharma nor is it “do what you like when you like” to the degree you like or with whom you like.
-Training is a commitment of time, energy and effort to engage in a relationship that interrupts your ego preference mind, which short circuits your habitual thinking, and disengages your emotionalism.
-At the same time it serves the awakening principle (teachers/trainers) and the organization that presents it.
+Let’s be clear training is not just sitting around listening or talking dharma nor is it “do what you like when you like” to the degree you like or with whom you like.
+Training is a commitment of time, energy, and effort to engage in a relationship that interrupts your ego preference mind, which short circuits your habitual thinking, and disengages your emotionalism.
+At the same time, it serves the awakening principle (teachers/trainers) and the organization that presents it.

 modern dharma

 Training is not a loss of freedom it is the beginning of freedom.
-Karma Yoga is not the enslavement of the self it is the unfolding of Self.
-The loss of boundaries (an unintended consequence of feminist movement), was also the enshrinement of the ‘me’.
+Karma Yoga is not the enslavement of the self it is the unfolding of the Self.
+The loss of boundaries (an unintended consequence of the feminist movement), was also the enshrinement of the ‘me’.
 Today ‘me-ism’ passes for realization because some knowledge and experiences pass for wisdom.
 Being able to argue doesn’t mean you’re wise!
 After all, the Buddha was simply called a trainer.
 Arguably, there are very few trainers or trainees in the teaching anymore.
 This is not a comforting situation for the development of awakening beings.
 The good news is we already have over 10,000 hours of life; we just need to separate the wheat from the chaff.
 But how?

 Going forward, the teachings of Dharma will change